 These controls are mounted on the burner assembly.
-If the temperature in the area surrounding burner exceeds its set point, the gas valve is de-energized.
+If the temperature in the burner area exceeds its set point, the ignition control and the gas valve are de-energized.
 The operation of this control indicates a malfunction in the combustion air blower, heat exchanger or a blocked vent pipe connection.
 Corrective action is required.
 These are manual reset controls that must be reset before operation can continue.